dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

    entrypoint instead; if neither exists, start without tabs.
 3. Infer Flutter from the root pubspec if `environment.flutter` or the top-level `flutter` value is non-null, or any dependency or dev dependency uses `sdk: flutter`.
+For Gists without a root pubspec, infer dependencies from Dart imports and exports and use the inferred Flutter dependency when the source root is selected.
 Otherwise select Dart.
+An explicit `sdk` parameter overrides this inference.
 4. Find the first initial Dart file declaring a top-level `main`, then try `<root>/lib/main.dart`, then `<root>/main.dart`.
 Without an entrypoint, the project stays editable and Run stays disabled for that project session.